Taking notes in university is an important skill that can help you do better in your classes.

 During the lecture, be attentive to instructors' cues, such as pauses or emphasis, which often indicate important information.

 If possible, obtain lecture slides in advance.
 This allows you to annotate directly on them, saving time and effort during the lecture.
-Adapting to different teaching styles and structures will enhance your note-taking effectiveness.
+Getting used to different teaching styles and structures will help you take better notes.

 Note-Taking Methods